STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Methodology

 \subsection{Error Backpropagation of STCB}

 The information is transmitted in the form of spike trains in STCB, while transmitted in the form of the accumulated synaptic current between STCBs, which makes error backpropagation of STCB complex.
 To solve this issue, we proposed the equivalent gradient of STCBs, which can simplify the error backpropagation of STEB and reduce the computation.
-As we mentioned in section \ref{section:STEB_ACB}, data will be first encoded into spike trains by STEB in the forward pass process.
-Then the spike trains will convert into a series of synaptic currents by the convolutional layer.
+As we mentioned in section \ref{section:STEB_CAB}, data will be first encoded into spike trains by STEB in the forward pass process.
+Then, the spike trains will convert into a series of synaptic currents by the convolutional layer.
 Finally, these synaptic currents will be accumulated by CAB, and the final accumulated synaptic current will be used as the output of STCB.

-As Fig. \ref{BP} shows, the equivalent forward pass 1 of STCB has a different order of operations but the same output.
-STEB + CAB is a process of encoding and decoding.
-If we ignore the error of this process, STEB + CAB is equal to ReLU.
-So we can use the backward Pass of ReLU + Cov to replace the one of STCB, which can simplify the error backpropagation of STCB and reduce the computation significantly.
+As Fig. \ref{BP} shows the equivalent forward pass 1 of STCB is obtained by reordering the Cov and CAB.
+The forward calculation of Cov and CAB is

+where $O_{Cov+CAB}$ is the output of Cov and CAB.
+Based on Eq. \ref{eq4}, Eq. \ref{eq5}, and Eq. \ref{eq6}, the forward calculation is simplified as

+where $Cov$ is a convolution operation without bias, and $S[T_{max}-k]$ is the output of STEB at time step $[T_{max}-k]$, a matric composed of $s_i[T_{max}-k]$.
+The output of equivalent forward pass 1 of STCB is